Our Estate Planning Lawyers Help Safeguard Your Assets

 Advanced Directives

-In addition, you might also consider including a second agent or health care power of attorney.
+In addition, you might also consider including a second agent or a health care power of attorney.
 That's essential if your primary agent isn't available or unable to act on your behalf.
 Our estate planning lawyers can help you work through the process.

 Female patient patient lying in a hospital bed to demonstrate the importance of estate planning